kyang5/coursedescriptions/source/madh.rst

 intersection of culture and technology to consider this degree, which allows one to elect courses from the CS department.

-The Digital Humanities MA program at Loyola Unviersity's Center for Textual Studies and Digital Humanities (CTSDH) combines theoretical and practical courses.
+The Digital Humanities M.A. program at Loyola Unviersity's Center for Textual Studies and Digital Humanities (CTSDH) combines theoretical and practical courses.
 Its aims are ultimately practical and professional,